 How long does it take to hire a virtual assistant?

-Through an agency like Stealth Agents, you can be matched with a vetted VA within 24-48 hours.
+Through an agency like Virtual Assistant VA, you can be matched with a vetted VA within 24-48 hours.
 Independent hiring typically takes 1-3 weeks including posting, screening, interviewing, and onboarding.

 Should I hire a generalist or specialist VA?